itbdelaboprogramming/kWh-energy-monitoring-system/README.md

 # kWh-energy-monitoring-system
-Energy monitoring system (EMS) based on kWh power meter with RS-485 Modbus embedded protocol communication.
+Energy monitoring system (EMS) based on RaspberryPi.

 In this case, it uses python script with pymodbus library for Modbus protocol communication.